SouravD-Me/LLMs-on-Bengali-Figures-of-Speech-Identification/README.md

 ## 🔎 Project Snapshot

-**Can LLMs be Literary Companions?: Analysing LLMs on Bengali Figures of Speech Identification** — this repo contains the **BengFoS** dataset, code to reproduce the experiments (fine-tuning, quantized deployment, probing), visualizations, and the paper PDF in `/paper`.
+This repo contains the **BengFoS** dataset, code to reproduce the experiments (fine-tuning, quantized deployment, probing), visualizations, and the paper PDF in `/paper`.
 The README below includes three *featured figures* from the experiments placed for maximum visual appeal and quick insight.

 ---